XulbuX/VisualStudioCode/vscode-theme-xulbux-pro/README.md

 # COLORS

+If you can't see the colors in this table (if it just looks like weird codes), see the [table with just the color names](#colornames).

 |             XulbuX Neon             |         XulbuX Neon Pro          |
 |                :--:                 |              :--:                |
 | $\color{#FF4D9A}\textsf{rose}$      | $\color{#FF606A}\textsf{red}$    |